 Read the abstracts (summaries of database articles) to gauge their relevance.

 is one of the most powerful of the free notetaking apps available.
 You can use it to keep track of both print and online resources, including the full-text articles (copy and paste ) from databases.
 You can save scanned content, documents, photos, and audio recordings.
 Their foldering system will keep you organized.
 It's perfect for creating source and note cards, but you won't be able to organize them by letter or number like you can with real index cards (same applies to Diigo).
-However, if you designate each source with a unique keyword of your choosing, and apply it as a tag for every note associated it (e.g- author's last name) with that source, you'll be able to search for all those notes as a group.
+However, if you designate each source with a unique keyword of your choosing (e.g- author's last name), and apply it as a tag for every note associated with that source, you'll be able to search for all those notes as a group.
 For more in-depth info, go to the "Resources" section, where you'll find excellent tutorials.
-Ms. M has also created several research tutorials.
-They can be found on the LRC website (sidebar link, "Ms. M''s Tutorials")

 DON'T WAIT TO WRITE.